 idf.py flash and

-idf.py monitor will not work in the container unless the serial port is passed through into the container.
+idf.py monitor does not work in the container, unless the serial port is passed through into the container.
 This can be done with Docker for Linux with the device option.
-However currently this is not possible with Docker for Windows (https://github.com/docker/for-win/issues/1018) and Docker for Mac (https://github.com/docker/for-mac/issues/900).
+However, currently, this is not possible with Docker for Windows (https://github.com/docker/for-win/issues/1018) and Docker for Mac (https://github.com/docker/for-mac/issues/900).
 This limitation may be overcome by using remote serial ports.
-An example how to do this can be found in the following using remote serial port section.
+An example of how to do this can be found in the following using remote serial port section.

 The RFC2217 (Telnet) protocol can be used to remotely connect to a serial port.
-For more information please see the remote serial ports documentation in the esptool project.
+For more information please see the remote serial ports documentation in the ESP tool project.
 This method can also be used to access the serial port inside a Docker container if it cannot be accessed directly.
-Following is an example how to use the flash command from within a Docker container.
+Following is an example of how to use the Flash command from within a Docker container.

 On host install and start

-On Windows, package is available as a one-file bundled executable created by pyinstaller and it can be downloaded from the esptool releases page in a zip archive along with other esptool utilities:
+pyinstallerand it can be downloaded from the esptool releases page in a ZIP archive along with other ESP tool utilities:

 esp_rfc2217_server -v -p 4000 COM3

-On Linux/MacOS, package is available as part of esptool which can be found in ESP-IDF environment or by installing using pip:
+esptool, which can be found in the ESP-IDF environment or by installing using

 pip install esptool